apache/incubator-kie-kogito-runtimes/README.md

     * Click the top right button *Fork*

-    * Note: by forking the repository, you can commit and push your changes without our consent and we can easily accept or reject your changes for the blessed repository.
+    * Note: by forking the repository, you can commit and push your changes without our consent and we can easily review and then merge your changes into the blessed repository.

-* Clone that fork locally:
+* **Clone your fork locally:**

         # First make a directory to hold all the droolsjbpm projects
         $ mkdir droolsjbpm
         $ cd droolsjbpm

         # Then clone the repository you want to clone.
-        $ git clone git@github.com:MY_GITHUB_USERNAME/guvnor.git guvnor
+        $ git clone git@github.com:MY_GITHUB_USERNAME/guvnor.git
-        # Optionally clone other droolsjbpm repositories too
         $ cd guvnor
         $ ls

     * Warning: Always clone with the *SSH URL*, never clone with the *HTTPS URL* because the latter is unreliable.

-    * Note: it's highly recommended to name the cloned directory the same the repository, so the helper scripts work.
+    * Note: it's highly recommended to name the cloned directory the same as the repository (which is the default), so the helper scripts work.

     * By default you will be looking at the sources of the master branch, which can be very unstable.